Air gun

-An air gun or airgun is a gun that fires projectiles using energy from compressed air or other gases that are mechanically pressurized.
-This is in contrast to a firearm, which fires projectiles using energy created by burning combustible propellants, i.e. gunpowder.
+An air gun or airgun is a gun that uses compressed air or other pressurized gases to fire projectiles, reminiscent of the principle behind the ancient blowgun.
+This is in contrast to a firearm, which shoots projectiles using pressure generated via combustion of a chemical propellant, most often black powder in antique firearms and smokeless powder in modern firearms.

 Air guns come in both long gun (air rifle) and handgun (air pistol) forms.
 Both types typically propel metallic projectiles that are either diabolo-shaped pellets or spherical shots called BBs, although in recent years Minié ball-shaped cylindro-conoidal projectiles called slugs are gaining more popularity.
 Certain types of air guns (usually air rifles) may also launch fin-stabilized projectile such as darts (e.g., tranquilizer guns) or hollow-shaft arrows (so-called "airbows").

 The first air guns were developed as early as the 16th century, and have since been used in hunting, shooting sport and even in warfare.
-There are three different power sources for modern air guns, depending on the design: spring-piston, pneumatic, or bottled compressed gas (most commonly carbon dioxide).
+There are three different power sources for modern air guns, depending on the design: spring-piston, pneumatic or bottled compressed gas (most commonly carbon dioxide and recently nitrogen).

 History

 Air guns represent the oldest pneumatic technology.
-The oldest existing mechanical air gun, a bellows air gun dating back to about 1580, is in the Livrustkammaren Museum in Stockholm.
-This is the time most historians recognize as the beginning of the modern air gun.
+The oldest existing mechanical air gun dates back to about 1580, and is currently kept in the Livrustkammaren Museum in Stockholm.
+This is approximately what most historians recognize as the beginning of the modern air gun.

-Throughout 17th to 19th century, air guns in .30 to .51 calibers were used to hunt big-game, deer and wild boar.
-These air rifles were charged using a pump to fill an air reservoir and gave velocities from 650 to 1000 ft/s.
-They were also used in warfare, the most recognized example being the Girandoni air rifle.
+Throughout 17th to 19th century, air guns in .30 to .51 calibers were used to hunt big game, deer and wild boar.
+These air rifles were charged using a pump to fill an air reservoir and produced velocities from 650 to 1000 ft/s.
+They were also used in warfare, the most recognized example being the Girandoni air rifle, a repeating rifle used by Austria in the 1788 war against Turkey.

 At that time, they had compelling advantages over the primitive firearms of the day.
 For example, air guns could be discharged in wet weather and rain (unlike both matchlock and flintlock muskets), and discharged much faster than muzzle-loading guns.
-Moreover, they were quieter than a firearm of similar caliber, had no muzzle flash, and were smokeless.
-Thus, they did not disclose the shooter's position or obscure the shooter's view, unlike the black powder muskets of the 18th and 19th centuries.
+Moreover, they were quieter than a firearm of a similar caliber and produced no muzzle flash or smoke cloud when fired.
+Thus, they did not give away the shooter's position or obscure the shooter's view, unlike the black powder muskets of the 18th and 19th centuries.